obaidsayyed/Med-AI/README.md

 Project Summary Report: AI Health Assistant with Gemini

 Project Overview:
 This project is an AI-powered health assistant that predicts possible diseases based on user-input symptoms.
 It integrates a Neural Network (MLPClassifier) for disease prediction and Google Gemini for generating friendly, informative summaries of predictions.
+This is later made available to use for all on render.
+Link: https://med-ai-9xcn.onrender.com/

 Key Features: